AayushKP/rock_paper_scissor/README.md

-# rock_paper_scissor
+ROCK PAPER AND SCISSORS
-This is a JavaScript based web application of rock paper and scissor.
+->This is a JavaScript based web application of rock paper and scissor.